French destroyer Trombe: Construction and career

 After France surrendered to Germany in June 1940 during World War II, Trombe served with the navy of Vichy France.
 She was among the ships of the French fleet scuttled at Toulon, France, on 27 November 1942.
 She later was salvaged and repaired by the Regia Marina (Italian Royal Navy), who christened the ship FR 31.
 When the Armistice of Cassibile was signed, the repairs were still underway and Free France requested the return of the vessel upon completion of the work.
 On October 28, 1943, the Trombe moved to Bizerte, once again under French command.

-On April 16, 1945, off the coast of Liguria, the Trombe came under attack by a MT explosive motorboat and MTSM motor torpedo boat of the Marina Nazionale Repubblicana.
-MTM 548 struck the Trombe starboard, killing 20 men and causing severe damage.
-She was successfully towed to Toulon, where the damaged was ruled irreparable.
-The Trombe was stricken and scrapped in 1950.
+On April 16, 1945, off the coast of Liguria, near Sanremo, Trombe came under the combined attack of six MT explosive motorboats led by an MTSM motor torpedo boat of the Marina Nazionale Repubblicana.
+An explosive boat, either MTM 548 or MTM 26b, piloted by petty officer Sergio Denti, struck the Trombe starboard, killing 20 men and causing severe damage.
+She was successfully towed to Toulon, where the damage was ruled irreparable.
+The Trombe was put in reserve on 3 July 1945, stricken on 12 December 1946 and listed for sale on 7 December 1950.